17 Apostle Islands Things To Do: Explore Bayfield and Wisconsin’s Hidden Gem National Lakeshore

 To visit Meyers Beach, there is a $5 fee to be paid at the parking area for cars.
 The fee is higher for campers and large RVs.

-Camping and docking both require fees of $15-$30 to be paid.
+Camping and docking both require fees of $15-$30.

 Some interpretive programs also have a fee, capped at $10 per family.